- 01283 537123

 Note that the penalties apply even where no tax is payable by the company.

-If the return is submitted 18 months after the end of the accounting period, there is a 10% tax geared penalty.
-If the return is submitted 24 months after the end of the accounting period, there is a 10% geared penalty.
+If the return is submitted 18 months after the end of the accounting period, there is a 10% tax geared penalty on any unpaid corporation tax.
+If the return is submitted 24 months after the end of the accounting period, there is a further 10% tax geared penalty on any unpaid corporation tax.

 Tax-geared penalties are payable for incorrect returns, and a company has up to twelve months from the statutory filing date to amend its return.
 HMRC can correct obvious errors or omissions no more than nine months after the filing date.

-Enquiries frequently now referred to as "checks" are subject to rules similar to those applying to income tax.
+Enquiries, which are frequently now referred to as "checks", are subject to rules similar to those applying to income tax.
 If HMRC does not start an enquiry within the prescribed time (normally one year from the date of filing the return), the company´s self assessment will become final.
+HMRC are able to go back further if the conditions for a Discovery Assessment are met.

 The Companies Act already requires registered companies to keep accounting records.
 For most companies in most situations, this is enough to satisfy HMRC record keeping requirements, so long as they are kept for six years from the end of the accounting period.